-With a prescriptive approach to quality assessment, duplicate samples, blanks, standards, and spike recoveries are measured using a specific protocol.
-We compare the result of each analysis to a single predetermined limit, taking an appropriate corrective action if the limit is exceeded.
-Prescriptive approaches to quality assurance are common for programs and laboratories subject to federal regulation.
-For example, the Food and Drug Administration (FDA) specifies quality assurance practices that must be followed by laboratories that analyze products regulated by the FDA.
+With a prescriptive approach to quality assessment, duplicate samples, blanks, standards, and spike recoveries are measured following a specific protocol.
+We compare the result for each analysis to a single predetermined limit, taking an appropriate corrective action if the limit is exceeded.
+Prescriptive approaches to quality assurance are common for programs and scription of collaborative testing.